pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="#heading--create-and-assign-tags"><h4 id="heading--create-and-assign-tags">Create and assign tags</h4></a>

 In the MAAS UI, creating and assigning tags is a combined operation; that is, you create tags as you assign them, rather than creating them first.
 Creating tags in the UI is a little different user experience: there is a self-loading completion menu that collects all tags of a similar type.
-This completion menu helps you avoid re-spelling tags when entering them more than once; otherwise, you might not be able to group and filter tags properly.
+This completion menu helps you avoid misspelling tags when entering them more than once; otherwise, you might not be able to group and filter tags properly.
 It also makes tag entry more efficient.

 The process for creating and assigning tags in the UI is generally the same for all tag types: